Wide Sargasso Sea: Postcolonialism

 Since the late 20th century, critics have considered Wide Sargasso Sea as a postcolonial response to Jane Eyre.
 Rhys uses multiple voices (Antoinette's, her husband's, and Grace Poole's) to tell the story, and intertwines her novel's plot with that of Jane Eyre.
 In addition, Rhys makes a postcolonial argument when she ties Antoinette's husband's eventual rejection of Antoinette to her Creole heritage (a rejection shown to be critical to Antoinette's descent into madness).

-The novel is also considered a feminist work, as it deals with unequal power between men and women, particularly in marriage.
+Feminism

+While Rhys did not consider herself to be a feminist, the novel is considered a feminist work in its exploration of gender politics and dynamics.
+Rhys expands on Brontë’s portrayal of Antoinette as the "mad woman in the attic" and provides her with a more complex story and individuality beyond her association with Rochester.

 Slavery and ethnicity

 Antoinette and her family were planters who owned slaves until the passage of the Slavery Abolition Act, which resulted in the family losing their wealth.
 They are pejoratively called "white nigger" or "white cockroach" by the island's Black inhabitants because of their poverty and are openly despised, harassed, and assaulted.
-The villagers, inadvertently or not, kill Antoinette's brother, setting fire to the home and seem poised to murder the rest of the family if not for the apparition of an ill omen - their dying green parrot.
+The villagers, inadvertently or not, kill Antoinette's brother, setting fire to the home and seem poised to murder the rest of the family if not for the apparition of an ill omen – their dying green parrot.
 Meanwhile, Rochester looks down on Antoinette because of her status as a Creole.
 Scholar Lee Erwin describes this paradox through the scene in which Antoinette's childhood home Coulibri is burned down and she runs to Tia, a black girl her own age, to "be like her".
 Tia attacks Antoinette, throwing a rock at her head.
 Antoinette then says she sees Tia "as if I saw myself.
 Like in a looking glass".
 Erwin argues that "even as she claims to be seeing "herself," she is simultaneously seeing "the other", that which only defines the self by its separation from it, in this case literally by means of a cut.
 History here, in the person of a former slave's daughter, is figured as refusing Antoinette", the daughter of a slave owner.

 In the novel, Rhys also explores the legacy of slavery and the slave trade, focusing on how abolition dramatically affected the status of Antoinette's family as planters in colonial Jamaica.
 Scholar Trevor Hope has noted that the "triumphant conflagration of Thornfield Hall in Wide Sargasso Sea may at one level mark a vengeful attack upon the earlier textual structure".
 The destruction of Thornfield Hall occurs in both novels; however, Rhys epitomises the fire as a liberating experience for Antoinette.
 Hope has suggested that the novel "[takes] residence inside the textual domicile of empire in order to bring about its disintegration or even, indeed, its conflagration".